Welcome to A Pulgarita! I aim to inspire young full-time researchers to travel and explore while rocking their own projects!

 First of all, I want to say that, at least for now, I don’t want to make traveling my full time job.
 I feel great having a home base and developing healthcare or programming related projects.
 About combining this, it is not that hard and the same advice sure applies to other full time jobs.

 First of all, traveling does not mean going to a different country every single vacation period.
 Most enjoyable experiences come from exploring my surroundings and finding new things as a true every-day explorer.
 Another thing that helps me to visit a lot of different places is being on a budget, but of course not overly restrictive, then what would be the point to travel to a new place just to see everything from the outside?
 My third advice would be to do everything possible to be optimistic and productive to make everything at work fall into place more easily and be guilt-free in your vacations and explorations.
-As bonus points from being a researcher, there are abroad stays and collaborations (I’m moving to Boston, USA in February 2017!), conferences and other meetings that will enable you to travel while working.
+As bonus points from being a researcher, there are abroad stays and collaborations (like my current one), conferences and other meetings that will enable you to travel while working.

 What will I get from this blog?